INFO: task blocked for more than 120 seconds.

 ...probably followed by a call trace that mentions your filesystem, and probably io_schedule and sync_buffer.

-120 real-world seconds is an eternity for the CPU, and most programs.
+At the same time, 120 real-world seconds is an eternity for the CPU, and most programs, and even many users.

-Not being scheduled for that long typically signals resource starvation, usually IO, specifically disk.
+Not being scheduled for that long typically signals resource starvation, usually IO, often some disk API.
 Which means you usually don't want to silence that message, because you want to find out when and why this happened, and probably avoid it in the future.